-Kitten genitals are not as developed as in adult cats, making gender discrimination is a very dicey process.
+The genitals of kittens are not as developed as in adult cats, so sex determination in kittens becomes a very challenging task.
 Looking at them for the first time, even the professionals find it tricky to distinguish a female kitten from a male.
-Yet there are a few characteristic differences that can be observed in kittens as young as five weeks old like: genital spacing, coat color, and behavior indicating their sex.
+Yet there are a few characteristic differences that can be observed in kittens as young as five weeks old like genital spacing, coat color, and behavior indicating their sex.

 Don’t disturb the mother and kitten within the first few days of their life.
 If a kitten is handled too much during this time, the mother might abandon it and stop nursing it altogether.
 So don’t be very anxious to determine the sex of your kittens.
 Instead, wait until at least two weeks or longer before you start looking after the kittens.

-While trying to assess the kitten’s gender, it is necessary to not stress out at all.
+While trying to sex determination in kittens, it is necessary to not stress out at all.
 Start with picking him up, gently petting him, and snuggling him close to your body.
-Scratching his/her back right at the base of the tail may make him/her ease their bodies and sometimes to automatically lift it, giving you a bird’s eye view of the parts in question.
+Scratching his/her back right at the base of the tail may make him/her ease their body and sometimes automatically lift it, giving you a bird’s eye view of the parts in question.
 But if a kitten is irritated or panicky, then leave the inspection process to a later date or time.

 At about two weeks old, some breeders link the appearance of kitten genitals to punctuation marks.
 However, the female kitten’s genitals will resemble an upside-down exclamation mark, with the vertical vaginal slit sitting just below the anus and with very less spacing in between.
 A male kitten’s organ looks more like a colon, with the penis placed just below the anus and separated by enough space to accommodate his testicles.
 You might even be able to see small lumps in that space, which will grow as the kitten grows older.